THE FIVE BASICS OF GROWING a sustainable and flourishing city or county PACEs initiative are:

 Evaluations of presentations help refine the information provided.

 Summary: There’s an old adage: What gets measured, gets done.
-Data propels community PACEs initiatives to solve its most intractable problems.
+Data propels community PACEs initiatives to solve its most intractable problems and helps communities sustain the efforts to integrate policies and practices based on PACEs science.
 Use the Presentations Tracker to keep tabs on your progress.

 The Presentations Tracker is an extremely useful tool for local PACEs initiatives to measure their progress as they educate their community about PACEs science.
 Here are links to the trackers in Michigan, Southeastern PA, Humboldt County (CA), Watauga County, NC.